-- 1. Press the \boldsymbol{C} / $\boldsymbol{\triangleright}$ button twice. - Enter the character sequence.
-See "Entering a Character Sequence" in Operation on page 7-4 for more information. - 3.
+- 1. Press C / ▷ once or twice (depending on radio). - 2.
+Enter the character sequence.
+See "Entering a Character Sequence" in Operation on page 7-10 for more information. - 3.
 Select Call to start dialing the number.

 Accepting or Declining a Call